rmhall/runway/README.md

 Revision History:

 12/11/2012:

+	1. Added new polyfill shim .SWF and example in the JS folder.
+Allows Flash to act as a WebSocket polyfill for browsers that don't natively support Web Sockets

+12/11/2012:

 	1. Changed the fingertip rendering to be driven by enter_frame instead of the ondata websocket event, to avoid unneccessary drawing/code execution
 	2. Removed setting visibility, and moved to add or remove child model - need to fine tune this